genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/08_consolidators.md

 ```
 ### Update the service-definitions.xml file

-This file lists all the active services for the Positions application.
-You can see entries have been added automatically when the Data Server and Event Handler were generated.
+Now let's deal with the **service-definitions.xml** file.
+This lists all the active services for our application.
+You can see that entries have already been added automatically when the Data Server and Event Handler were generated.

-Add a new entry to **alpha-service-definitions.xml** with the Consolidator details.
+Add a new entry with the Consolidator details.
 Remember the port numbers should be free and, ideally, sequential.

 ```xml title="alpha-service-definitions.xml"
     <service host="localhost" name="ALPHA_CONSOLIDATOR" port="11003"/>
 ```
-### Build and Deploy
+### Build and deploy

-import BuildAndDeploy from "/snippet/_build_and_deploy.md"
+Import BuildAndDeploy from "/snippet/_build_and_deploy.md"

 <BuildAndDeploy />

 ---

-When you reload the page, and submit new trade, you shall the the ALL_POSITIONS grid changes.
+When you reload the page and submit a new trade, you can now see the changes in the ALL_POSITIONS grid.

 ![](/img/next-level-consolidator.png)

 ## Conclusion
 This shows a quick example of a Consolidator.
 If you want to see it in action, go to [endpoints](../../../server/integration/rest-endpoints/introduction/) for information on testing the back end.

-You can use the [positions app tutorial repo](https://github.com/genesiscommunitysuccess/positions-app-tutorial/tree/Complete_positions_app/server/jvm) as a reference point for the consolidators.
-Note that this repo is a complete application and may not reflect the changes made in this page.
+You can use the [positions app tutorial repo](https://github.com/genesiscommunitysuccess/positions-app-tutorial/tree/Complete_positions_app/server/jvm) as a reference point for the Consolidators.
+Note that this repo is a complete application and might not reflect the changes made in this page.